t-regx/t-regx.github.io/docs/handling-user-input.md

 ```

 Immediately though, you can see that `$input` may contain [special characters] (like `.`, `?`) that might interfere with your pattern.
 It also
 poses a threat to ReDOS attack, if the unsafe values aren't handled properly.
+More over, someone might actually try
+to be malicious by hand and might want to deliberate break your pattern.

 For example, given query param `?name=(Barky!`, this is what the pattern might end up looking: